getoutreach/stencil-circleci/docs/arguments.md

 ## `ciOptions.skipDocker`

-Disables the docker ci pipeline
+Disables the `shared/docker` step in the CircleCI pipeline from running

 ```yaml
 ciOptions: